-First, the aggregate principal amount of new "tax-supported obligations of the State" (hereinafter defined) which may be authorized in any one fiscal year (excluding refunding bonds) may not exceed 5% of estimated net budgetary General Fund revenue for that fiscal year, as determined by a Joint Resolution approved by a majority of the members elected to each house of the General Assembly and signed by the

-Governor in conjunction with the adoption of the annual Budget Appropriation Bill for that fiscal year (the "5% Rule").
-The June 2016 estimate of net general fund revenues for fiscal year 2017 was \$4,048.4 million, thus a total of \$202.4 million of new tax-supported general obligation debt was permitted under the 5% rule and was authorized.
+First, the aggregate principal amount of new "tax-supported obligations of the State" (hereinafter defined) which may be authorized in any one fiscal year (excluding refunding bonds) may not exceed 5% of estimated net budgetary General Fund revenue for that fiscal year, as determined by a Joint Resolution approved by a majority of the members elected to each house of the General Assembly and signed by the Governor in conjunction with the adoption of the annual Budget Appropriation Bill for that fiscal year (the "5% Rule").
+The estimate of net general fund revenues for fiscal year 2020 was \$4,617.3 million per House Joint Resolution No. 4, which was DEFAC's fiscal 2020 revenue estimate established on June 19, 2019.
+The capital budget authorized \$230.5 million of new tax-supported general obligation debt under the 5% rule.

 The level of tax-supported debt permitted under the 5% Rule for the current and next four (4) fiscal years is set out in the following table.
-The fiscal year 2017 debt limit of \$202.4 million is based on Senate Joint Resolution No. 15.
-However, the December 19, 2016 meeting of the DEFAC reset the 2017 revenue estimates to 3,978.8 million.
-The revenue estimates for fiscal years 2018 and 2019 are estimates from the December 19, 2016 meeting of DEFAC.
-Estimates for fiscal years 2020 and 2021 are based on growth rates established at the September 19, 2016 meeting.
-See "STATE FINANCIAL OPERATIONS - Revenue Summary-Fiscal Year 2017E-Fiscal Year 2019E" herein.
+The revenue estimates for fiscal years 2020, 2021 and 2022 are estimated from the December 18, 2019 meeting of the Delaware Economic and Financial Advisory Council ("DEFAC").
+See "BUDGETARY GENERAL FUND SUMMARIES -Summary of DEFAC Revenue Forecasts - Fiscal Year 2020E-Fiscal Year 2022E" herein.
+Fiscal years 2023 and 2024 estimates are based on the long-term growth rates of 2.5% and 3.1%, respectively, adopted by DEFAC at its

+September 19, 2019 meeting.
 DEFAC projections are dependent on a variety of economic factors affecting the State's projected revenues.
-See "STATE FINANCIAL OPERATIONS - Revenue and Expenditure Forecasting."
+See "FORECASTS AND ECONOMIC PROJECTIONS - Revenue and Expenditure Forecasting."

-The 5% Rule (in millions)
+The 5% Rule (\$ in millions)